GarethCott/angular-starter-template/docs/ANGULAR_STARTER_TEMPLATE_IMPROVEMENTS.md

 - ⚠️ Need to implement admin component to support admin functionality with role guard

 ### 2. Additional Components
-- ⚠️ Create common UI components in a shared module
+- ✅ Created common UI components in a shared module
 - ⚠️ Implement toast or notification system for user feedback

 ### 3. State Management